pytorch/text/CONTRIBUTING.md

 ## Adding Third Party Libraries

-The following steps outline how to add third party libraries to torchtext:
+The following steps outline how to add third party libraries to torchtext.
+We assume that the third party library has correctly setup their `CMakeLists.txt` file for other libraries to take a dependency on.

 1. Add the third party library as a submodule.
 Here is a great [tutorial](https://www.atlassian.com/git/tutorials/git-submodule) on working with submodules in git.